 During the dialogue, the village supervisor may well ask questions, and then allow the dialogue to take place mainly among the team members.
-It is also valuable to speak to the learning assistants about which observations they have made of the groups' collaboration Some suggestions for questions that the village supervisor might ask appear below:
+It is also valuable to speak to the learning assistants about which observations they have made of the groups' collaboration before the perspective dialogue, so that the village supervisor can connect/link the questions to specific situations in the group.
+To allow enough time for everyone to reflect and talk about their experiences, you can set aside up to 1 hour per dialogue.

+Some suggestions for questions that the village supervisor might ask appear below:

 - How has your teamwork developed from the start until now? - What has changed along the way?
-What is more stable? - · What characterizes you as a team? - What are typical patterns of action and/or behaviours?
+What is more stable? - What characterizes you as a team? - What are typical patterns of action and/or behaviours?
 Strengths and weaknesses? - Has anything changed along the way?
-(For example, through incidents, actions, turning points.) - What have you learned that you can benefit from in the final phase of EiT? - If you were to continue working together for the next year, what would you change? - What has each individual learned about themselves and about working in a small team? - What will you bring with you to future cooperation in your studies and career?
+(For example, through incidents, actions, turning points.) - Which situations have you chosen for the process report? - What has been challenging and rewarding in the encounter between different academic perspectives in the team? - What have you learned that you can benefit from in the final phase of EiT? - If you were to continue working together for the next year, what would you change? - What has each individual learned about themselves and about working in a small team? - What will you bring with you to future cooperation in your studies and career?